erictbar/Update-MagiskOnWSA/README.md

 # Windows - Copying output
 - Stop WSA
 - Delete contents of C:\WSA
--- This is the directory where WSA will be run from.
+-- This is the directory where your modified WSA will be run from.
 It must be kept somewhere on the C: drive and cannot be edited while WSA is running
--Extract .7z file:
+- Extract .7z file:
 	- `7z x output/[filename].7z -o/mnt/c/WSA/`
 - Organize files in C:\WSA
 - run `Install.ps1`